 I truly feel my advisers understand my individual situation.
 Over a decade of profound external political challenge, they’ve given me excellent guidance.

-The emotional benefitIt’s not just financial gains that you can benefit from.
-In-depth research by the Financial Conduct Authority revealed that people who were drawn towards taking regulated advice overcame problems such as lack of knowledge, confidence and time5.
-They welcomed getting access to specialist expert opinion and access to a broader range of products than they could manage on their own.
+To explain wealth management, we also need to look beyond the financial gains you can benefit from.
+In-depth research from the Financial Conduct Authority shows that people who are drawn towards taking regulated advice overcome problems such as lack of knowledge, confidence and time6.
+They welcome access both to specialist expert opinion and a broader range of products than they could manage on their own.

-2 MetLife, Value of Advice report, 2015
+1 MetLife, Value of Advice report, 2015

-3 The Value of Advice, Unbiased.com
+2 The Value of Advice, Unbiased.com

-5 Financial Advice Market Review, FCA
+6 Financial Advice Market Review, FCA